 Fidelity: Ivy and Speedwell

 Fidelity is an essential ingredient for a successful marriage.
-You’ll probably be vowing to be loyal and supportive during your ceremony, and you can do it with your bouquet, too.
-Add a bit of greenery in the form of ivy or give a pop of colour to a monochromatic bouquet with few pieces of purple or pink-hued speedwell.
+You’ll probably be vowing to be loyal and supportive during your ceremony, and you can do it with your wedding bouquet, too.
+Add a bit of greenery in the form of ivy (perfect for a cascading bouquet) or give a pop of colour to a monochromatic bouquet with few pieces of purple or pink-hued speedwell.

 Generosity and Devoted Affection: Honeysuckle